Isolated Hamas faces money crisis in Gaza Strip

 It is unclear exactly how much money Hamas used to take in from tunnel traffic.
 Economists in the Gaza Strip said the income covered 70 percent of the government’s monthly budget.
 Hamas officials put the figure at 40 percent.

-Some 1 million liters of petrol used to reach Gaza daily through the tunnels from Egypt.
-Hamas collected 1.60 shekels per liter.
+Some 1 million litres of petrol used to reach Gaza daily through the tunnels from Egypt.
+Hamas collected 1.60 shekels per litre.
 Cement once came through at a rate of 3,000 tonnes a day.
 Hamas’s cut was 20 shekels per tonne, according to tunnel operators and local economists.

 Ala al-Rafati, the Hamas-appointed minister of the economy, said up to 90 percent of the tunnels had now been destroyed by the Egyptian army and those still open were not operating fully.
 He put the losses to the Gaza economy since June at $460 million.